Making Smart Financial Management Decisions

 File Your Taxes Electronically & Sign Up for Direct Deposit to Your Bank Account - Get Your Refund Fast & Avoid Forms

 Using CRA’s electronic filing system means that you don’t need to fill out countless tax return forms and your return is processed quickly.
-In 2015, 82% of individual tax returns filed for the 2014 tax year were filed electronically.
+In the 2022 tax-filing season, Canadians filed approximately 31 million returns and 92% of them were filed electronically.
 Any refund can even be deposited directly to your bank account in as little as 8 days!
 By signing up for CRA's My Account you can track your refund as well as manage your account.
 If you need the cash right away, filing sooner than later is your best bet to speed things up.
 Using an instant refund service when someone prepares your tax return is a costly way to get your cash back quickly.
 Keep your money where it belongs; in your pocket, not someone else’s.

 Some people don’t think it’s worth filing if they don’t have much or any income to declare.
 Nothing could be further from the truth.
 Even in a low tax bracket, here are some reasons why: